 Error handling

 Third-party crates may be used to facilitate error handling.
-Most of them (notably failure, snafu, thiserror) address the creation of new custom error types that implement the necessary traits and allow wrapping other errors.
+Most of them (notably snafu or thiserror) address the creation of new custom error types that implement the necessary traits and allow wrapping other errors.

 Another approach (notably proposed in the anyhow crate) consists in an automatic wrapping of errors into a single universal error type.
 Such wrappers should not be used in libraries and complex systems because they do not allow developers to provide context to the wrapped error.